Azerbaijan Soviet Socialist Republic: Secession

 The late 1980s, during the Gorbachev era, were characterized by increasing unrest in the Caucasus, initially over the Nagorno-Karabakh issue.
 The ethnic strife revealed the shortcomings of the Communist Party as a champion of national interests and, in the spirit of glasnost, independent publications and political organizations began to emerge.
 Of these organizations, by far the most prominent was the Popular Front of Azerbaijan (PFA), which by the fall of 1989 had a lot of popular support.
 The movement supported independence from the USSR.

-Unrest culminated with a crackdown by the Red army which aimed at silencing the demands for independence.
+The unrest culminated in a crackdown by the Red army which aimed at silencing the demands for independence.
 At least 132 demonstrators were killed and other civilians in Baku injured on 20 January 1990.

 Azerbaijan participated in the union-wide referendum to preserve the union as the Union of Soviet Sovereign Republics but with different constitutional arrangements.
 The referendum was passed by 93.3% of valid polls.
 The Armenian SSR did not participate in the referendum.
 The Supreme Soviet of the exclave of the Nakhichevan Autonomous Soviet Socialist Republic also decided not to participate in the referendum.
 The Azerbaijani Popular Front Party argued that only 15% of the electorate had participated in the referendum.

-The "Treaty of the Union of Sovereign States” failed to be ratified because the 1991 Soviet coup d'état attempt accelerated declarations of independence by Soviet Socialist Republics between August and December.
-Azerbaijan adopted its declaration of independence on 30 August 1991.
+The "Treaty of the Union of Sovereign States" failed to be ratified because the 1991 Soviet coup d'état attempt accelerated declarations of independence by Soviet Socialist Republics between August and December.
+Azerbaijan adopted its declaration of independence on 18 October 1991.
 The final dissolution of the Soviet Union took place on 26 December 1991.
 Shortly before that date, the Azerbaijan SSR joined the Commonwealth of Independent States.

-By the end of 1991 fighting in Nagorno-Karabakh had escalated into a full-scale war, which culminated into a tense 1994 cease-fire that has persisted into the 21st century.
-Although a cease-fire was achieved, several escalations over the years such as in 2016 and in 2020 had resulted in large-scale military confrontations.
+By the end of 1991 fighting in Nagorno-Karabakh had escalated into a full-scale war, which culminated into a tense 1994 cease-fire that persisted into the 21st century.
+Azerbaijani success in the war of 2020 and a further successful offensive in 2023 resulted in the restoration of Azerbaijan's territorial extent to that which it had held as a Soviet Republic.